Planned Vehicle Restrictions Updated, New Roadways Added

 Restrictions will be communicated via variable message boards, the 511PA traveler information website and smartphone apps.
 Motorists can also sign up for personalized alerts on the website.

-Effective at 7:00 PM on Thursday, February 24, vehicle restrictions are planned for the following roadways at Tier 1 of the commonwealth's weather event vehicle restriction plan:
+Effective at 7:00 PM on Thursday, February 24, vehicle restrictions are planned for the following roadways at Tier 1 of the commonwealth's weather event vehicle restriction plan (PDF):

 - PA Turnpike I-76 (Mainline) from New Stanton (Exit 75) to Breezewood (Exit 161).